razorblade23/PyCrucible/README.md

 ## Thanks to
-The idea is inspired by [Packaged](https://packaged.live/) Thanks to all the briliant developers at [UV](https://astral.sh/blog/uv)
+The idea is inspired by [Packaged](https://packaged.live/) Thanks to all the briliant developers at `Astral` - they did awesome job with [uv](https://astral.sh/blog/uv)